-What was the behaviour, what was the impact (linked to Respectful Ready, Safe) and what will be the logical response?
+The behaviour, The impact of the behaviour (linked to Respectful Ready, Safe) and what the logical response will be

 Example: "X struggled to regulate themselves today.
 They arrived late and despite being given time to settle began to shout-out across the room and disturb the learning of their peers.
 X was exited to another class.
 As they have missed key input on a new topic, they will be in a detention after School today for 15 minutes"